jessievandam/datasets_collision_flowchart/README.md

 | Magnitude estimated collision force<br>excluding disturbances                                                                                                     	| N        	| 3x1      	| `magEstForceCollision` 	|
 | Estimated disturbance force                                                                                                                                       	| N        	| 3x1      	| `disturbance`          	|

-The steps of the collision pipeline, followed in the sample code found in `main.m` are the following:
+The steps of the collision pipeline, followed in the sample code found in `main.m` are the following (please refer to the paper "Collision detection, isolation and identification for a legged manipulator" for more detailed explanations):
 1. **External torque estimation.** In the file `momentum_observer.m`, the continuous-time momentum-based observer for floating-base robots is implemented, resulting in the estimated torques.
 2. **External force estimation.** In the file `estimate_force_base_arm.m`, the stacked force vector containing the linear forces at the four feet of the legged manipulator, and the force on the colliding body part, are computed.
 The output is `force` (or `forceLPF` for estimation during trotting), which is a 2x1 cell containing the estimated force on the arm and base.
-3. **Collision detection.** In `collision_detection.m`, a BPF is applied to the estimated forces and with a constant threshold and the two-peaks phenomenon (described in the paper "Collision detection, isolation and identification for a legged manipulator"), a collision is detected.
+3. **Collision detection.** In `collision_detection.m`, collisions are detected.
 The bool `collision` indicates if a collision occurs for each time instant, with either a 0 or a 1.
 4. **Collision identification.** In `collision_identification.m` the disturbance forces are computed and subtracted from the estimated forces, resulting in the final estimated collision force.
 The magnitude of this final collision force is calculated such that it can be plotted against the ground truth F/T collision force.

 To extract and plot the collision data for a specific dataset, one needs to run the script `main.m`.
 A dataset can be selected by setting the variable `datasetNr` equal to the corresponding number (e.g., `datasetNr=1`) at the beginning of the script.